Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 ## Make your LUIS app updates

-Now that you are working inside the feature branch, you can make your updates to the LUIS app, unit tests and model verification tests.
+Now that you are working inside the feature branch, you can make your updates to the LUIS app source, unit tests and model verification tests.
 If this was a brand new project, you would need to create the LUDown representation of the first version of your LUIS app and the JSON files for testing and check them in.
-We use the [LUDown format](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown#ludown) to define the LUIS app version since it can be maintained in a source control system and enables the reviewing process because of its legibility.
+We use the [LUDown format](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown#ludown) to define a LUIS app since it can be maintained in a source control system and is human readable which enables the reviewing process because of its legibility.

 In this sample, the LUDown for a sample application and the test files are provided: